Medication Search - Serevent

 Children: The safety and effectiveness of using salmeterol have not been established for children younger than 4 years of age.

-What other drugs could interact with the Serevent medication?
+What other drugs could interact with Serevent?

 There may be an interaction between salmeterol and any of the following: